 When compared to other UK cities, London salary averages across the board are undoubtedly the highest.
 Taken together with job and investment growth—not to mention a blossoming tech ecosystem—London is a compelling option for technical talent in the UK and beyond.

-There’s no doubt that Brexit has created uncertainty for companies and employees alike, but there’s good evidence that London will continue to be a center for innovation in the UK as well as a tech hub for continental Europe.
+There’s no doubt that Brexit has created uncertainty for companies and employees alike.
+However, there’s good evidence London will continue as a center for innovation in the UK as well as a tech hub for continental Europe.

-While London workers tend to fare better than people in other UK and European cities in terms of salaries, it’s important to keep the cost of living in mind.
+While London workers tend to fare better than people in other UK and European cities in terms of salaries, keep the cost of living in mind.

 London has historically been known as a relatively expensive city, but it’s certainly not world-leading in terms of cost.
 The cost of living in London (based on consumer prices and rent), for example, is about 30% less than in San Francisco.

-Average salary numbers can be helpful to get a sense of what you might earn, but don’t limit yourself by averages if you think your skills are worth more.
+Average salary numbers can be helpful to get a sense of your earning power, but don’t limit yourself by averages if you think your skills are worth more.
 Use market-specific leverage points to create a strong case for negotiating the salary you want: For example, you might consider citing the “chronic deficit of tech skills” in London to highlight how difficult it is to find skilled engineers.

-With Hired, top companies in London will apply to you and many will provide large relocation packages, if needed.
+With Hired, top companies in London apply to you and many provide large relocation packages, if needed.
+More London companies are open to remote roles than ever before, too.
 Visit Hired today to create a free profile and add London to your location preferences.